appsmithorg/appsmith-docs/website/docs/reference/widgets/rich-text-editor.md

 <dd>

-Allows you to specify the type of input for the **Default Value** property in the widget.
+Allows you to specify the input type for the **Default Value** property in the widget.
 You can choose:

 *Options*:
 * **Markdown**: This format enables you to use Markdown syntax for styling and formatting the text within the input.